taitruong/android-capstone/README.md

 ## GitHub

-Register on GitHub: https://github.com/ and ask Tai for having access to: https://github.com/taitruong/android-capstone
+Register on GitHub: https://github.com/ and ask user taitruong for having access to: https://github.com/taitruong/android-capstone

 Create the folder D:\development\android_capstone and start the command prompt in this folder.
 Clone the remote repository from GitHub to a local Git repository into the "git" folder:
 ```